 - Export factories often employ young, single women and let them go when they get married or get pregnant, Wiego

-- Working hours in garment factories are long and can range from between 14 to 16 hours a day, 7 days a week, Sustain Your Style
+- Working hours in garment factories are long and can range from 14 to 16 hours a day, 7 days a week.
+Sustain Your Style.

-- During peak times, some workers may work until 2 or 3 am to meet set deadlines, Clean Clothes Campaign
+- Some workers may work until 2 or 3 am during peak times to meet set deadlines, Clean Clothes Campaign.

-- Around one in eight workers in the world is involved in the fashion and textile industry in some form
+- Around one in eight workers in the world is involved in the Fashion and textile industry.

 - Garment factories often subcontract work to those who work at home.
-In Ahmedabad India, these home workers earn between as little as US$0.43 and US$4.32 per day, but most earn under US$2.00, Wiego
+In Ahmedabad, India, these home workers earn between as little as US$0.43 and US$4.32 per day, but most make under US$2.00, Wiego

 - Garment workers tend to be recruited under “flexible” contracts: where they are hired during peak seasons and let go during quieter periods, Wiego

-- Sadly workers are sometimes taught to lie to auditors who are sent to check up on working conditions
+- Sadly workers are sometimes taught to lie to auditors sent to check up on working conditions.

-- Despite widespread criticism, child labour is still common especially in the cotton industry, World Vision
+- Despite widespread criticism, child labor is still common, especially in the cotton industry, World Vision.

-- In some countries, the removal of children from schools are Government sanctioned to harvest cotton, World Vision
+- In some countries, the removal of children from schools is Government sanctioned to harvest cotton, World Vision.

-- By exploiting workers large fashion houses throughout the world have been able to make huge profits, Fashion Revolution
+- By exploiting workers, large fashion houses throughout the world have made huge profits, Fashion Revolution.

 - 93% of brands surveyed by Fashion Checker aren’t paying their garment workers a living wage